Welcome to the VLA Intellectual Freedom Committee!

 2011 - Christopher Finan

 Finan talks about his book, From the Palmer Raids to the Patriot Act: A History of Free Speech in America, in which he speaks about VLA being the first sign of hope in the fight against the USA PATRIOT act.
-Given at Sherburne Memorial Library, Killington, VT on August 25, 2011.
+Given at Sherburne Memorial Library, Killington, Vermont, on August 25, 2011.

 2005 - Laurie Lane-Zucker